Hair Follicle Secrets for Stronger Hair (2025)

 Catagen (Transition Phase)

-A short 2-3 week period when the follicle shrinks and detaches from blood supply.
+A brief 2-3 week interval in which the follicle becomes smaller and is deprived of blood supply.

 Telogen (Resting Phase)

-The follicle rests for about 3 months.
-Old hair stays while new hair prepares to grow.
+The follicle has a 3 months rest.
+Old hair remains and new hair is waiting to grow.

 Exogen (Shedding Phase)